TerrellAW/TerrellAW/README.md

 ## Current Projects

-**Game Engine** - Working on a game engine to expand my knowledge on fundamental game systems.
+**Game Engine** - Working on a game engine to expand my knowledge on fundamental game systems

 **Discord Bot** - Periodically improving the codebase and adding new features, particularly interesting APIs